parthshah7551/react-workflow-builder/README.md

 1. ### `Branch`

-   Once you take the clone then just checkout to master branch if not there.
+   Once you take the clone then just checkout to master branch if not there as master branch contains the latest code.
    (git checkout master)

 2. ### `Set the Node Version`